 So I decided to turn it over to Jenny Bruso, the incredible plus-sized, kick-ass woman behind UnlikelyHikers.
 She lays down all the juicy recs and gives a real, honest outlook on plus-sized activewear.

 This incredible post by Jenny is a tell-all, no-holds-barred exemplary piece of writing we need more of in the outdoors.
 She check out Jenny’s comprehensive post about plus-sized activewear for all of your outdoorsy needs.

 Related: Plus Size Camping Gear and Hiking Essentials from a Pro Gear Tester

 With a little bit of legwork, you can easily score a good deal on top-of-the-line hiking clothes.
 Keep a running list of what you want and sign up for brand emails.
 Although sales emails are annoying, you’ll be the first to know about sales (ahem, Patagonia’s 50% off sales, ahem).

 If you’re lucky, a nearby gear shop may specialize in selling samples.
 These are the things that marketers and gear testers get before a product hits the shelves.
-Often times, these pieces of clothing have awesome color ways (color schemes and patterns) that aren’t offered anywhere else.
+Oftentimes, these pieces of clothing have awesome colors and prints that aren’t offered anywhere else.